mariamv29/model-view-controller/README.md

 # model-view-controller

 ## Description
-Model-View-Controller is a full-stack web application where develops can utilize to post their blogs and review other blogs.
-By creating an account, the user will be have access to create a thought on other blogs.
+Model-View-Controller is a CMS-style blog application where develops can utilize to post their blogs and review other blogs.
+The app allows a user to an account, the user will be have access to create a thought on other blogs.
+Model-View-Controller follows the MVC paradigm while also using Handlerbars.js and Sequelize.
+This application is deployed to Heroku

 ## Screenshot
 ![screenshot](./assets/localhost3001.jpg)